2KAbhishek/octohub.nvim/README.md

 ### Commands

-`octorepos.nvim` adds the following commands:
+`octohub.nvim` adds the following commands:

 - `:OctoRepos [user] [sort:<criteria>] [type:<repo_type>]`: Displays the repositories for a given user, sorted by the specified criteria.
   - Available sorting criteria: `stars`, `forks`, `updated`, `created`, `pushed`, `name`, `size`, `watchers`, `issues`
   - Available repository types: `private`, `fork`, `template`, `archived`
   - Ex: `:OctoRepos 2kabhishek sort:updated type:fork` - Display all forked repositories for the user `2kabhishek`, sorted by the last update.
 - `:OctoRepo <repo_name> [user]`: Opens a specified repository, optionally by a user.
-  - Ex: `:OctoRepo octorepos.nvim` - Clone the repository `octorepos.nvim` from the current user.
+  - Ex: `:OctoRepo octohub.nvim` - Clone the repository `octohub.nvim` from the current user.
-  - Ex: `:OctoRepo 2kabhishek octorepos.nvim` - Clone the repository `octorepos.nvim` from the user `2kabhishek`.
+  - Ex: `:OctoRepo 2kabhishek octohub.nvim` - Clone the repository `octohub.nvim` from the user `2kabhishek`.
 - `:OctoRepoStats [user]`: Displays statistics for the repositories of a given user.
   - Ex: `:OctoRepoStats 2kabhishek` - Display statistics for the repositories of the user `2kabhishek`.
 - `:OctoRepoWeb` - Opens the current repository in the browser.
 - `OctoStats`: Displays all stats (activity, contributions, repository data).
   - Ex: `:OctoStats theprimeagen` shows stats for `theprimeagen`.
 - `OctoActivityStats [username] [count:N]`: Displays recent activity for a user, with an optional count.